 aerodynamics: The study of the forces that act on an object as it moves through the air.
-Think of a fireworks shell as it's shot into the air.

-centripetal force: The force that causes an object to move in a circle.
+Think of a fireworks shell as it's shot into the air. centripetal force: The force that causes an object to move in a circle.
 It literally means the "center seeking" force.
-Think of the drag: A retarding force produced by air resistance that causes an airplane to slow down and thus decreases lift, as in the friction: A force that works in an opposite direction to an object that is moving along a surface.
-Think of a coaster moving along its track.
+Think of the Carousel. drag: A retarding force produced by air resistance that causes an airplane to slow down and thus decreases lift, as in the Rowdy Roosters. friction: A force that works in an opposite direction to an object that is moving along a surface.
+Think of a coaster moving along its track. hygroscopic: Capable of absorbing and holding moisture.
+Think of bark mulch around a cultivated area of bushes. lever: A rigid bar used to support a weight.

-Carousel.

-Rowdy Roosters.

-hygroscopic: Capable of absorbing and holding moisture.
-Think of bark mulch around a cultivated area of bushes.

-lever: A rigid bar used to support a weight.
 When used with a fulcrum, the lever becomes a simple machine.
-Think of a see-saw.

-momentum: The product of the mass and the velocity of an object.

-Think of the movement of the cars on the Tilt-a-Whirl or

-the Crazy Cups.

-parabola: A math shape that is similar to a section of a circle in which the ends have been straightened.
-It is the path a thrown object takes due to gravity's pull, like a fastball at the Baseball radar game.

-pendulum: A simple device in which an object is suspended by rope, chain, or string from a central pivot point.
+Think of a see-saw. momentum: The product of the mass and the velocity of an object.
+Think of the movement of the cars on the Tilt-a-Whirl or the Crazy Cups. parabola: A math shape that is similar to a section of a circle in which the ends have been straightened.
+It is the path a thrown object takes due to gravity's pull, like a fastball at the Baseball radar game. pendulum: A simple device in which an object is suspended by rope, chain, or string from a central pivot point.
 Think of a swing.

 sphere: A ball-like shape that has maximum volume and minimum surface area.
-Many of the games at Canobie use velocity: Speed in a specific direction.
-Think of the Wipeout ride.
+Many of the games at Canobie use "spheres." velocity: Speed in a specific direction.
+Think of the Wipeout ride. weight: The force with which an object is pulled toward the earth by gravity.
+Think of the Land/Sea Rescue at the conclusion of the ride.